WmHenry/Explore/README.md

 # Explore
-Whats on the horizon can be reached by going backwards Pi
+Whats on the horizon can be reached by going backwards, Pi What is high is reached by articulated steps